Beng89/adv-route/README.md

 - allow paths to use regular expressions
 - watch controller files and reload routes
 - a synchronous method for loading route files
 - Other Ideas?
-Open an issue!
+Create an issue!

 ___